EcoHome AI

 Property Comparison

-FINAL MOBILE EXPIERENCE
+FINAL MOBILE EXPERIENCE

 The final mobile screens represent the complete end-to-end experience — from onboarding and criteria setting through property discovery, listing detail, comparison, and tour scheduling.
 Every screen was designed to carry only what the user needs at that moment, with progressive disclosure used throughout to manage complexity without hiding important information.